 Productivity is nutrient-limited in the region and coastal productivity changes are similar to the changes in the nitrate content of the upper 30 m of the ocean (Fig. 9b,c).
-When the upper layer receives more nutrients from the subsurface, there is either a stronger upwelling or a higher macro-nutrients macro-nutrient (NO_3^- and PO_4^{3-}) concentration under the mixed layer associated with enhanced entrainmentand, productivity is higher than in CTRL.
-The stronger monsoon intensity, characterised by a higher Δ TT value, is associated with higher values of coastal wind stress (Fig. 9a,d).
-But changes in wind stress curl are independent of the monsoon intensity since it is lower than CTRL in MH, EH and MIS4F and higher more positive in all the other glacial simulations (Fig. 9e).
-Wind stress curl intensity is also higher more positive in all the glacial climates compared to the Holocene.
+When the upper layer receives more nutrients from the subsurface, there is either a stronger upwelling or a higher macro-nutrient ( $NO_3^-$ and $PO_4^{3-}$ ) concentration under the mixed layer associated with enhanced entrainment.
+The stronger monsoon intensity, characterised by a higher $\Delta TT$ value, is associated with higher values of coastal wind stress (Fig. 9a,d).
+But changes in wind stress curl are independent of the monsoon intensity since it is lower than CTRL in MH, EH and MIS4F and more positive in all the other glacial simulations (Fig. 9e).
+Wind stress curl intensity is also more

+5 positive in all the glacial climates compared to the Holocene.
 In MH, EH and MIS4F, even though wind stress intensity is stronger and should generate more coastal upwelling, the highly reduced wind stress curl overcomes this positive effect on productivity and induces lower levels of macro-nutrients, which in turn limit productivity (Fig. 9b-e).
-Conversely, in LGM, MIS4M and MIS4D, even though the wind stress curl is higher more positive than in CTRL, the lower wind stress intensity seems to prevail and productivity is reduced because of lower concentrations of nutrients (Fig. 9b-e).
-In MIS3, both the wind stress and the wind stress curl are more intensepositive, more nutrients are brought to the surface and productivity increases (Fig. 9b-e).
+Conversely, in LGM, MIS4M and MIS4D, even though the wind stress curl is more positive than in CTRL, the lower wind stress intensity seems to prevail and productivity is reduced because of lower concentrations of nutrients (Fig. 9b-e).
+In MIS3, both the wind stress and

+10 the wind stress curl are more positive, more nutrients are brought to the surface and productivity increases (Fig. 9b-e).